GSA/digitalgov.gov/content/sources/source_usagov.md

 # Keep it short — should be no longer than 10 words.
 summary: 'a one-line summary of the source'

-# What URL are we pointing to?
+# What is the URL for this product or service?
-# Note: We add a ?dg to the end of the URL
+# Note: We'll add a ?dg to the end of the URL in the code for tracking purposes
 domain: 'https://usa.gov'

 # Images need to be 200x200px with a transparent background